pomdtr/smallweb.run/auth/README.md

 };
 ```

-You can limit access to specific users, emaill, or public keys by using the `authorizedUsernames`, `authorizedEmails` and `authorizedKeys` options:
+You can limit access to specific users or emails by using the `authorizedUsernames` and `authorizedEmails`:

 ```ts
 // ~/smallweb/auth-demo/main.ts